Darrel Williams Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Williams put up 10 rushing yards in his only career matchup against the Packers, 38.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Williams notched 10 rushing yards versus the Packers, 38.5 fewer than his over/under in Sunday's game.

 - Williams did not have a touchdown run in that game against the Packers.

-- The Packers allow 115.0 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- Conceding 115.0 rushing yards per game, the Packers have the 17th-ranked run defense in the league.

 - Williams and the Chiefs will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (eight).